MetaMask/metamask-docs/services/get-started/test-net/get-test-tokens-polygon.md

 :::info

-You will need to be a member of the Polygon Discord community to obtain tokens.
+You must be a member of the Polygon Discord community to obtain tokens.

 :::